an6634/HybridCloudFailover/README.md

 ## **2. Project Summary**

 - **🔎 Brief Description**:
   This project implements a hybrid cloud failover solution using Azure and AWS.
-It highlights business continuity, scalability, and redundancy by leveraging dynamic DNS, cloud load balancers, and web servers.
+By leveraging dynamic DNS, cloud load balancers, and web servers, it highlights business continuity, scalability, and redundancy.

 - **🛠️ Environments Used**:
   - **Azure**: